2012 Walsall Metropolitan Borough Council election

 Elections for Walsall Council were held on Thursday, 3 May 2012.
 This was the same day as other 2012 United Kingdom local elections.
 As the council is elected by thirds, one seat in each of the wards was up for election.

-Election result
+Election results

 Council composition

 The composition of the council before the election and a summary of which parties' seats are up for election can be found in the following table: